Washi1337/AsmResolver/docs/dotnet/unmanaged-method-bodies.rst

 Symbols and Address Fixups
 --------------------------

 In a lot of cases, native method bodies that references symbols (such as imported functions) require direct addresses to be referenced within its instructions.
-Since the addresses of these symbols are not known yet upon creating a ``NativeMethodBody``, it is not possible to encode such an operand.
+Since the addresses of these symbols are not known yet upon creating a ``NativeMethodBody``, it is not possible to encode such an operand directly in the ``Code`` byte array.
 To support these kinds of references regardless, AsmResolver can be instructed to apply address fixups just before writing the body to the disk.
-These are essentially small pieces of information that tell AsmResolver that at a particular offset the bytes should be replaced with a reference to a symbol in the final PE.
+These instructions are essentially small pieces of information that tell AsmResolver that at a particular offset the bytes should be replaced with a reference to a symbol in the final PE.
 This can be applied to any object that implements ``ISymbol``.
 In the following, two of the most commonly used symbols will be discussed.

 Imported Symbols